Site icon Texas Travel Talk

 I scoured the internet for places to pick blackberries and other berries, and if I missed one, just Google places to pick blackberries near me (insert the berry 🍓🫐)

-My mom picking blueberries in Edom, TX
+My mom is picking blueberries in Edom, TX.

 Dallas-Fort Worth Pick Your Own Berry Farms